-One of our most important obligations in budget deliberations and votes is to be as transparent and comprehensive as possible so our residents can understand why the level of financial resources is needed each year, and what is accomplished with those resources.
-This budget document is one of our best ways of meeting that obligation.
+One of our most important obligations in this process is to be as transparent and comprehensive as we can to our residents as to why the level of financial resources is needed each year, and what is accomplished with those resources.
+This budget document, along with the budget documents prepared by the Sudbury Public Schools, the Lincoln-Sudbury Regional High School, and the Capital Improvement Planning Committee, is one of our best ways of meeting that obligation.

 I am pleased to report that the Town of Sudbury's budget document has received national recognition for the second year in a row.
 The Government Finance Officers Association has awarded the Town of Sudbury the Distinguished Budget Presentation Award for the Town of Sudbury Appropriated Budget and Financing Plan for FY08.
 This award is the highest form of recognition in governmental budgeting and represents a significant achievement for the Town.
-Sudbury is one of only seven local governments in Massachusetts to have earned this recognition.
+Sudbury is one of only ten local governments in Massachusetts to have earned this recognition.
 This award means that the budget document achieved our goal of serving four primary missions - as a policy document, as a communications device, as a financial plan and an operations guide.
 We hope that readers and users of the budget will find it useful for these purposes.